 Distribution: Amaranthus occurs in most parts of the State.
 It is principally a weed of stock yards, waste areas, orchards, and hop gardens.

-Status: Amaranthus powellii is not a declared weed under the Noxious Weeds Act 1964.
+Status: Not a declared weed under the Noxious Weeds Act 1964.